yaacov/ArduinoModbusSlave/README.md

 * FC5 "Force Single Coil"
 * FC16 "Preset Multiple Registers"

+### Serial port

+* The default serial port is Serial, but any class that inhirets from Stream can be used.
+To set a different Serial class, implicitly set the Stream in the Modbus calss constuctor.
+* Because the Modbus class expects a Stream object and not a Serial one, the serial port must me set using it's begin function.

 ### Callback vector

 Users register handler functions into the callback vector.